 The SP redirects the user back to the application and injects the user's attributes into the web environment.

-The Shibboleth SP handles the communication and verification for federated authentication, so the application can trust the injection of user attributes without needing to verify user credentials.
-This simplifies application development and permits the addition of components which may inject other attributes as if they originate from the Shibboleth SP.
-The following conceptual image illustrates the interaction.
+The SP handles the communication and verification of the user for federated authentication, so the application can trust the injection of user attributes without needing to verify user credentials.
+This process simplifies application development and permits the addition of components which may inject attributes and their values as if they originate from the SP.

 To deliver a service using Shibboleth, the following components are necessary: